o3ma/o3rest/README.md

 # o3rest

 REST component of [o3](https://github.com/o3ma/o3).
+This is auto-generated code.
 You won't need to interact with this package, everything is wrapped in o3.